 Bisphosphonates and calcium supplements

 Bisphosphonates slow the process of bone breakdown while allowing production of new bone to continue as normal, which improves your bone density.

-Read more information about treating osteoporosis.
+Read more about treating osteoporosis.

-Read more information about treating a peptic ulcer.
+Read more about treating a peptic ulcer.

 Originally designed to treat cancer, interferon alpha has proved effective in treating some cases of aggressive mastocytosis.

 Interferon alpha is given by injection.
-Most people will have flu-like symptoms such as chills, a high temperature and joint pain when they first start taking interferon alpha.
+You may have flu-like symptoms, such as chills, a high temperature and joint pain, when you start taking interferon alpha.